 About Steve Underwood

-Steve has been the EIA's contracted General Counsel for 30 years.
+Steve has been the PRISM's contracted General Counsel for 30 years.
 Having been the County Counsel for Mendocino and Santa Barbara for over 33 years, he has a wealth of knowledge in public entity legal issues, which he will use to assist you with your entity’s legal matters.

 Appraisal Services Requirement: